Getting into synchronised swimming couldn’t be easier. Children looking to take up the sport need to:

-The two most important moves that you will be taught in AquaFun are sculling and the eggbeater.
+The two most important synchro moves that you will be taught in AquaFun are sculling and eggbeater.
 These are vital to synchro:

-- Sculls are the hand movements that propel the body and are the most essential part of synchronised swimming.
+- Sculling is the hand movement that propels the body and is the most essential part of synchronised swimming.

 - Eggbeater is a form of treading water that allows you to remain stable above the water while leaving the hands free to perform strokes.
 Swimmers can also perform ‘boosts’, where they use their legs to propel themselves out of the water.

 Once a swimmer has mastered the basics of the Aquatics Skills Framework, they can start working towards the achieving synchro grades for figures, routines and landwork.